 - If you are experiencing heartburn during the night, you may want to try propping your upper body with pillows.

-These suggestions may not sound completely comfortable, especially if you are used to sleeping on your back or stomach, but try them out and you may find that they work.
-Keep in mind that you may not stay in one position all night and rotating positions is fine.
+These suggestions may not sound completely comfortable, especially if you are used to sleeping on your back or stomach, but try them out.
+You may find that they work.
+Keep in mind that you may not stay in one position all night, and rotating positions is fine.

 What Sleep Positions During Pregnancy Should I Avoid?

 Sleeping on your back: This can cause problems with backaches, breathing, the digestive system, hemorrhoids, low blood pressure and cause a decrease in circulation to your heart and your baby.

 This is a result of your abdomen resting on your intestines and major blood vessels (the aorta and vena cava).

 Sleeping on your stomach: When you are farther along in your pregnancy, your abdomen undergoes physical changes and makes it more difficult for you to lay on your stomach.

 Want More Help?